 As a result, the best time to see black bears are when they are on the move searching for food.

 If you are staying in our Bearfoot Adventure Cabin, bear activity is common.
-Please check out the video section of the website to see bear videos that we captured.

 When is the best time of year to see black bears?